Junsang-Mun/moonwol/readme.md

 Numbers are on the home row because it is more easier to access than other position.

 For quick adaptive from 60% key layout, symbols are following the 60% layout.
+After adaptive, num row may changed to num pad for convinence.

 And should be aware that **quots are in the thumb finger** row.